 Are you tired of the boring, plain white theme on your Wii Menu, and want a cool theme instead?
 This tutorial will help you get a new theme for your Wii Menu!

 In the case of a brick, installing Priiloader is a must.
 Also, install BootMii (as Boot2 if you have an early Wii).
-You should be fine if you do this tutorial correctly though.
+Installing brick protection along with following the guide correctly should keep you safe from bricks.

 What you need